loosolab/PEAKQC/README.md

 <img src="docs/source/_static/logo.png" alt="drawing" width="500"/>

-Periodicity Evaluation As Key aspect of ATAC-seq Quality Control
+Periodicity Evaluation in scATAC-seq data for quality assessment

 A python tool for ATAC-seq quality control in single cells.
 On the bulk level quality control approaches rely on four key aspects: